annarakes/Portfolio/README.md

 - 👨‍💻 All of my projects are available **[here](https://github.com/annarakes?tab=repositories)**

-- 🌱 I’m currently learning **Calculus II, Computer Science II, Discrete Structures**
+- 🌱 I’m currently learning **Database Systems, Algorithm Analysis, Software Design, and Artificial Intelligence**

 - 📝 I'm currently working on my thesis: **A Systematic Review of the Effects of Magnet Schools on Desegregation**